 The Fit and Proper Policy outlines the Group's overarching principles for assessing fitness and propriety.
-Compliance against the Fit and Proper Policy is assessed through the annual Letter of Representation process.
+Compliance against the Fit and Proper Policy is assessed through the annual year-end Policy Attestation process.
 The fit and proper requirements set out in this report refer to the requirements applied both to key functions and to members of the Board of Directors.